Nako village is India's best-kept secret!

 -> Collection of Momos Recipe Ideas

-Otherwise, you always get the popular Indo/Chinese dishes such as Veg Chow Mein, and as mentioned further above, some of the “Western” food.
+Otherwise, you always get the popular Indo/Chinese dishes such as Veg Chow Mein, and as mentioned further above, some “Western” food.

-Certain ingredients are hard to get for the locals so at times they feel shy to say why they can’t make a lemon tea (because they are out of lemons) and in fact, they are a bit embarrassed because they are afraid that the visitor might not take it well.
+Certain ingredients are difficult to get for the locals, so at times they feel shy to say why they can't make a lemon tea (because they are out of lemons).
+In fact, they are a bit embarrassed because they are afraid that the visitor might not take it well.

-I saw some Indian couple miss behaving that way… which was truly inappropriate.
+I saw some Indian couple misbehaving that way... which was truly inappropriate.

-Sometimes they get a bag full of garlic and yes the garlic may grow out but it’s not the end of the world…
+Occasionally they get a bag full of garlic, and yes, the garlic may grow out, but it's not the end of the world...

 Nako is a simple village, with donkeys standing around and hard-working locals.

-I wish for Nako that it remains the way it is with its unique charm and that hotels and luxury abodes do not start to appear randomly because this would be one of the saddest things that could happen to this sacred corner in this world.
+I wish for Nako that it remain the way it is with its unique charm and that hotels and luxury abodes do not start to appear randomly.
+This would be one of the saddest things that could happen to this sacred corner in this world.